 miles above the lead feet of my youthful vision.

-which brings me to the word, “repair.” a word which was sadly neglected by the EPA when they created the “reduce, reuse, recycle” campaign. repair is efficient. repair is economical. repair is anti-waste. repair is empowering. so let us celebrate the sewing needle, the soldering iron and the screwdriver.
+This brings me to the word “repair,” a word which was sadly neglected by the EPA when they created the “reduce, reuse, recycle” campaign.
+Repair is efficient.
+Repair is economical.
+Repair is anti-waste.
+Repair is empowering.
+So let us celebrate the sewing needle, the soldering iron and the screwdriver.

 as time moves forward, the universe expands. the expansion creates more space between stars and galaxies, this relationship being a basic principle of cosmology. for the time being, scientists cannot prove whether the universe will continue to expand indefinitely, reach a happy medium, or collapse upon itself. but the fate of the universe is not our concern on this blog. i’m only bringing this up because it’s a nice model, one which illustrates a useless and self-indulgent notion that struck me while driving to work today.

 this graph shows us three possible outcomes for the universe’s expansion: open, flat, and closed. there is a point on the graph, just as there is a point in a life, where it cannot be determined which of these outcomes will become reality.
 For uncertain astronomers, that point is right now.
 In terms of eccentricity, that point is somewhere between one’s teenage years and the end of their twenties.